 WHEN YOUR CHILD RETURNS TO SCHOOL FROM AN ABSENCE THE SCHOOL REQUIRES A WRITTEN EXPLANATION INCLUDING THE DATE WITH THE REASON FOR THE ABSENCE, AND SIGNATURE OF THE PARENT OR GUARDIAN.
 PLEASE SEND THIS NOTE TO YOUR CHILD’S TEACHER

-Beaver Acres uses the School Messenger system on a daily basis.
+Beaver Acres uses ParentSquare (new system in BSD) on a daily basis.
 The system will send an automated Absence Notification to all households whose students have an unexcused absence for the day.
 Calls will be made daily starting at 11:00 a.m. and again at 1:00 pm

 STUDENT BEHAVIOR/SOCIAL SKILLS